If you’ve ever tried troubleshooting your home network or setting up a new router, you must have heard of IP address or IP for short.

-Currently, all home networks still use IPv4 with some also using IPv6 alongside.
-Most home routers support IPv6, but only a few service providers support this new protocol.
-Most of the time, you can choose to disable IPv6 at the router or an individual device.
+Currently, all home networks still use IPv4, with some also using IPv6 alongside.
+Most home routers support IPv6, but few service providers, if at all, use this new protocol exclusively.

 How to find out your local IP addresses

-Again, a local IP address is that of a device within your home network, and we’re talking mostly about IPv4 here.
+Again, a local IP address belongs to a device within your home network, and we’re talking mainly about IPv4 here.
 By the way, you generally can change the scheme of your local IPs via your router’s interface.